NOTAM: History

 AND THE ICAO ANNEXES 11 AND 15.

 In the run-up to the 2022 Russian invasion of Ukraine, Russian authorities closed large parts of the Black Sea, the Kerch Strait, and almost the entire Sea of Azov "for missile and artillery live fire exercises."
 A spokesman for the Ukrainian Foreign Ministry protested the Russian NOTAMs over this unprecedentedly large exercise area, which essentially obstructed international shipping and had economic consequences for Ukrainian ports such as Mariupol.

+From December 2021 until February 2025, the meaning of the acronym was modified to "Notice to Air Missions" in the United States.